equalitie/ouinet/README.md

 same page and still get its contents from the distributed cache even when the origin server is completely unreachable.

-## Android demo client
+## Android library and demo client

-Ouinet comes with a sample, minimal Android web browser based on the standard `WebView`, as a demonstration of how to integrate Ouinet in your Android apps.
+Ouinet can also be built as an Android Archive library (AAR) to use in your Android addps.
+As a demonstration of how to integrate Ouinet in your Android apps, Ouinet's sources include a minimal Android web browser based on the standard `WebView` using Ouinet as a transport.

 ### Build requirements